MartinPaulEve/evusheld/3_evusheld.md

 ## What is Evusheld?
 Evusheld is a combination of two long-acting antibodies (tixagevimab and cilgavimab).
 It’s a drug designed to protect clinically vulnerable people against Covid in cases where vaccines don’t work.
 A good example is people who have been on the chemotherapy drug Rituximab, [which causes much worse Covid outcomes and also reduces vaccine efficacy](https://doi.org/10.1016/S2665-9913(21)00418-5).
 Another example is people with primary or secondary immunodeficiency.
 Evusheld is given prophylactically (that is: in advance) to stop people in this situation developing severe Covid in the first place.

+As of 2023, the efficacy of Evusheld against circulating variants has been questioned.
+On the one hand, in vitro results (in experiments/lab conditions) show reduced neutralization.
+On the other hand, real-world studies continue to show protection.

+The second version of Evusheld is currently in clinical trials (dubbed: SUPERNOVA).

 ## Who Should be Given Evusheld?
 Evusheld should be administered to all vulnerable people who are less likely to have mounted a response to vaccination.
 We believe that everybody listed in the NHS England RAPID-C19 report ‘[Defining the Highest-Risk Clinical Subgroups upon Community Infection with SARS-CoV-2 When Considering the Use of Neutralising Monoclonal Antibodies (NMABs) and Antiviral Drugs: Independent Advisory Group Report](https://www.gov.uk/government/publications/higher-risk-patients-eligible-for-covid-19-treatments-independent-advisory-group-report/defining-the-highest-risk-clinical-subgroups-upon-community-infection-with-sars-cov-2-when-considering-the-use-of-neutralising-monoclonal-antibodies)’ should receive Evusheld or other prophylactic monoclonal antibody therapy as they become available.